-Every pension plan must have a procedure for establishing a funding policy to carry out plan objectives.
-A funding policy relates to the level of assets needed to pay for promised benefits.
+Every pension plan must have funding and investment policies to carry out plan objectives.

+A plan's funding policy describes how much should be contributed to the plan to pay for promised benefits.
 The Company's funding policy with respect to the Plan is to contribute amounts sufficient to meet the minimum funding requirements of federal law plus such additional amounts as the Company may determine to be appropriate.

 Once money is contributed to the Plan, the money is invested by plan officials, called fiduciaries, who make specific investments in accordance with the Plan's investment policy.
-Generally speaking, an investment policy is a written statement that provides the fiduciaries who are responsible for plan investments with guidelines or general instructions concerning investment management decisions.

-The investment policy of the Plan is as follows.
-The Plan invests in various asset categories in accordance with asset allocation percentages approved by the Alcatel-Lucent Board of Directors (the "Board").
-Each asset category has an underlying investment strategy and diversification requirement, which is monitored by plan fiduciaries.
-Because the various asset categories will generate different returns over time, the Plan is rebalanced, as appropriate, to the asset allocation percentages approved by the Board.
+Generally, an investment policy is a written statement that provides the fiduciaries who are responsible for plan investments with guidelines or general instructions concerning how to invest a plan's assets.
+The investment policy of the Plan is to invest in various asset categories in accordance with asset allocation percentages approved by the Alcatel-Lucent Board of Directors (the "Board").
+During the 2013 Plan Year, the asset allocation percentages for the Plan as approved by the Board were as follows: Global Equity, 10%; Core Fixed Income, 25%; Corporate Bonds, 32%; TIPS (Treasury Inflation Protected Securities), 10%; High Yield, 3%; Private Equity, 8%; Real Estate, 7%; Absolute Return, 5%.
+Each asset category has an underlying investment strategy and diversification requirement, which is established and monitored by plan fiduciaries.
+Because the various asset categories will generate different returns over time, the Plan's assets are rebalanced, as appropriate, to the asset allocation percentages approved by the Board.